KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Outlook
 ============================================================================

 Despite several challenges, we believe that WC models are rapidly becoming feasible thanks to ongoing advances in experimental and computational technology.
-In particular, in :numref:`Section %s <plan>`, we have proposed a three-stage plan to achieve comprehensive WC models as a community.
+In particular, in :numref:`plan`, we have proposed a three-stage plan to achieve comprehensive WC models as a community.
 The cornerstones of this plan include developing practical solutions to the key bottlenecks; forming a collaborative interdisciplinary community; and adhering to common interfaces, formats, identifiers, and protocols.
 We have already developed tools for organizing the data needed for WC modeling, organizing WC simulation results, and visualizing WC simulation results, and we have begun to organize a WC modeling community.
 Currently, we are developing tools for aggregating the data needed for WC modeling, concisely describing WC models, and scalably simulating WC models, and we are continuing to organize WC modeling meetings.
 We are eager to advance WC modeling, and hope you will join us!